Skip to main content

 • Very abstract concepts without tangible visual references

-• Prompts focused on fine details like individual strands of hair
+• Prompts likely to create ultra-fine details like individual strands of hair

 • Excessive use of adjectives that might dilute the core concept